sondernars/neuroanalitica-agents/README.md

-# neuroanalitica-agents
-Multi-agent system for automated clinical content production on Instagram, built with n8n and Claude API
 # NeuroAnalítica — Multi-Agent Content System

-An agentic system for automated clinical content production on Instagram, built with n8n and the Claude API.
+An agentic system for automated clinical content production, lead qualification, and learning loops on Instagram, built with n8n and the Claude API.
 Designed for **NeuroAnalítica**, an interdisciplinary clinical center integrating neuropsychology and psychoanalysis.

 ---

 ## Overview

-This system replaces manual weekly content planning with a pipeline of specialized AI agents.
-Each Monday at 9am, the system automatically produces a full editorial plan, complete scripts, and hook variations for 14 Instagram pieces — without human intervention at the production stage.
+This system replaces manual weekly content planning and lead triage with a pipeline of 9 specialized AI agents.

-The architecture separates strategy, writing, and optimization into discrete agents.
 Each agent has a fixed role, defined inputs, structured JSON outputs, and clear escalation rules to human review when clinical or ethical judgment is required.

+**Status: all 9 agents built and validated in a lab/sandbox environment.** Each agent runs correctly end-to-end with test data in n8n and Google Sheets.
+Production deployment — real Instagram DMs, real publishing, real lead volume — requires the integration step described in [Production Readiness](#production-readiness) below.

 ---